 If you’re unpaid on a construction project in Washington state, there is no better solution for you other than the mechanics lien instrument.
 Filing a mechanics lien is hands-down the most effective way to get your debt paid, but actually filing the lien claim can be very complex and detailed.
 In fact, it’s quite easy to make a mistake and completely ruin your claim.
 That, of course, you don’t want to happen.

-We’ve published a few articles here on the Construction Finance Journal about the most common mistakes a company can make when filing a mechanics lien claim generally.
+We’ve published a few articles here on the Construction Payment Blog about the most common mistakes a company can make when filing a mechanics lien claim generally.
 In fact, we have a tag for it: Common Mistakes.

 This morning, I published an article on the Avvo platform about the 3 most common Washington mechanics lien mistakes.
 While general resources about mechanics lien mistakes are great, you can’t beat a resource like this article that zeros in on mechanics liens in Washington particularly, and addresses the common errors folks make when filing these claims.